dnys-dev/run/readme.md

 ---

 # 📬 feedback
-Achou um erro quer reportar para nós ou deixar o seu feedback?
+Found an error, want to report it to us or leave your feedback?

 ![e-mail](https://img.shields.io/badge/Email-daviny@vidal.dev.br-orange)

-# 🧵 Script Shell para instalação de programas
+#    Script Shell for installing programs
-para ver todo readme, acesse `run.dnys.dev` e acompanha por lá.
+to see the entire readme, go to `run.dnys.dev` and follow along there.
-# 🎓 Créditos
+# 🎓 Credits
  Daviny Vidal